silvercrypto888/platinum_ecosystem/airdrop/multi_allocation/README.md

 `data_folder`: name of workspace folder

-`holders_filenames`: list of filenames for intermediate outputs of top 20 hoders lists
+`holders_filenames`: list of filenames for intermediate outputs of top 20 holders lists

 `allocations_filenames`: list of filenames for intermediate outputs of allocations for each community